 “Service is like peeing your pants.
 Everyone sees the results, but only you get to feel the warmth.”
 This turn of phrase from back when I was in Boy Scouts is something that has always stuck with me.
 When it was time to do one of the many service projects we did, sometimes we needed to pump ourselves up a bit, and humor is a very powerful tool.
-As an adult, humor is not as important and I try to keep in mind the words from Mahatma Gandhi, “The best way to find yourself is to lose yourself in the service of others.”
+As an adult I try to keep in mind the words from Mahatma Gandhi, “The best way to find yourself is to lose yourself in the service of others.”
 In my eyes, service is a three-pillar system: providing service to others, providing service to yourself, and being accepting of service.
 You may think I am crazy, but hear me out.

 #1: Service to Others

 Obviously, this is the most common service and the one you likely expected to read about when you started this article.
 Marie Osmond has said, “Being of service to others is what brings true happiness.”
 I find this to be true in my life.
 I have been able to provide service for many people in my life both through family and friend service projects, as well as through organizations like my church and the Boy Scouts.
 I have had incredible examples of service to others in my life as well.
 Service can be something that takes but a few minutes or something that takes several hours or days.
 It can be something that is simple, or something back-breaking.
 However you do it, do it with love.
 Audrey Hepburn said, “As you grow older, you will discover that you have two hands: One for helping yourself, the other for helping others.”